Donald Peers

-Donald Rhys Hubert Peers (10 July 1908 – 9 August 1973) was a popular Welsh singer.
+Donald Rhys Hubert Peers (10 July 1908 – 9 August 1973) was a Welsh singer of traditional pop.
 His best remembered rendition and signature song was "In a Shady Nook by a Babbling Brook".

 Biography

 Early life

-Peers was born in the Welsh mining town of Ammanford, Carmarthenshire on 10 July 1908.
-His father was a colliery worker and a prominent member of the Plymouth Brethren who disapproved of the variety theatre, and never heard or saw his son work.
-Peers' family were hoping he would become a schoolteacher, but he had other ambitions and left home at the age of sixteen.
+Donald Peers was born in the Welsh mining town of Ammanford, Carmarthenshire, on 10 July 1908.
+His father, a colliery worker and prominent member of the Plymouth Brethren, disapproved of variety theatre, and never heard or saw his son perform.
+Peers' family was hoping he would become a schoolteacher, but he had other ambitions and left home at the age of sixteen.

 Peers travelled around the country working as a house painter and, for a time in January to March 1927, went to sea as a mess steward on ships.
 In September 1927, he decided to enter show business and he made his debut in a concert party called "Tons of Fun" at the New Theatre in Lowestoft.
-He continued with the touring company in a show called "Comedy Concoctions - on Tour" for a few weeks until it disbanded.
+He continued with the touring company in a show called "Comedy Concoctions – on Tour" for a few weeks until it disbanded.
 He auditioned for the BBC and his first BBC Radio broadcast on 2LO took place on 17 December 1927, with the London Radio Dance Band.
 One of the songs he sang was, "In a Shady Nook by a Babbling Brook", which became his most requested song and, later, his signature tune.

 Career

-He made several more radio broadcasts and these led to him touring the variety stages in a concert party called "Pleasure" where he accompanied himself on the ukulele and also gave ukulele solos.
-He was engaged to appear in the "Babes in the Wood" pantomime at the Grand, Plymouth in December 1928.
-Following that he went into a touring revue called "Spare Time" and received very good notices.
+Peers made several more radio broadcasts and these led to he touring the variety stages in a concert party called "Pleasure", where he accompanied himself on ukulele and also gave ukulele solos.
+He was engaged to appear in the "Babes in the Wood" pantomime at the Grand, Plymouth, in December 1928.
+Following that, he went into a touring revue called "Spare Time" and received very good notices.

 His London debut took place in a revue at the Bedford Theatre in 1929.
-December 1929 found him back at the Grand, Plymouth where he starred in the pantomime "Cinderella" playing Dandini and then he toured in a revue called "Laugh, Hang It, Laugh".
-The latter half of 1930 was spent touring with another revue called " A Vaudeville Voyage" when he was described as a light comedian.
+December 1929 found him back at the Grand, Plymouth, where he starred in the pantomime "Cinderella" playing Dandini and then he toured in a revue called "Laugh, Hang It, Laugh".
+The latter half of 1930 was spent touring with another revue called " A Vaudeville Voyage", when he was described as a light comedian.